mule-lint/mule-lint/README.md

 Versions up to 0.4.0 were built with Gradle 4.1-rc-1 (the repo includes its own `./gradlew`).

-Versions 0.5.0 and above were built with Gradle 5.
+Versions 0.5.0 and 0.5.1 were built with Gradle 5.

+Version 0.5.2 and above were built with Gradle 6.6.

 ```
 $ git clone git@github.com:mule-lint/mule-lint.git